synner-1/number-comparator/README.md

 # number-comparator

-A simple Python program that compares two numbers and shows which one is greater or if they are equal.
+A simple Python program that compares three numbers and determines whether all values are equal, whether two values are greater than the third, or which single value is the greatest.

-This is the first program I have ever developed.
-It is simple, but functional.

-How to use:
+How to Run:

-First, the user types the first number (value_a), then types the second number (value_b).

-Using a comparison (if, elif, and else), the program shows the result, indicating which value is bigger or if they are equal.

-Note: run w/ python
+Make sure you have Python installed on your system.
+After running, enter three numbers when prompted.

+Example:

+Type the first value: 10
+Type the second value: 5
+Type the third value: 10

+Output:
+Both 10 and 10 are bigger than 5

+Notes:
+This is my first Python program, created to practice conditional statements (if, elif, else), user input handling, and basic comparison logic.
+This is a beginner project, but it is functional and represents an initial step toward more complex programs.